michalsida/demo-oracle-mybatis/README.md

 ## Used frameworks

-There is used MyBatis of course :-) And Spring framework, but it is there only for basic application and MyBatis configuration
-(data source, transactions, properties, database init).
+There is used MyBatis of course :-) And Spring framework, but it is used only for basic application and MyBatis configuration (data source, transactions, properties, database init).
 And IMHO for better readability and easier scaffolding of new project (= copy-pasting).
 JUnit and Slf4j is present too.

 ## HR schema

-Tests use table structure and data set from standard HR demonstration schema, which is an optional part of Oracle DB installation.
+Tests use table structures and data sets from standard HR demonstration schema, which is an optional part of Oracle DB installation.
 There are installed some demonstration procedures, functions and data types during test preparation, but all added parts are removed after the test finish (see scripts `src/main/resources/cz/sidik/demo/oraclemybatis/oracle_init_script.sql` and
 `src/main/resources/cz/sidik/demo/oraclemybatis/oracle_destroy_script.sql` and their usage in spring context definition - tag `jdbc:initialize-database`).